hassanriaz300/data-project/frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

-Not all the webapplication links are working left for future work Cleaning of data is working when given a certain formated file that is name of columns should be same no matter what data is given
+Not all the webapplication links are working left for future work.\

-Click on visualize and upload provided fileds
+STEP BY STEP Running of Application.\

+Clean service will clean the data for analysis .\
+Input files should be in standard format i.e. name of columns.\
+Edeka.xlsx is provide to user of app for standard.\
+Output files after cleaning are saved as standard. edeka_reviews_wide.xlsx is provided to user of app.\

+Facebook BART is used to further process and classify accusations(Seperately done in jypyter notebook because 14-15 hours processing time) .\
+Output file -> edeka_reviews_zero_shot_accusations.xlsx .\

+This will be input to :- .\
+Semantic and keyword mapping done to further accurately classify top5_semantic_mappededeka.xlsx.\
+top5_semantic_mappededeka.xlsx.\

-Click on text and visualize for deep analysis city wise hotspot maps etc branch wise Uploaded files should be top5_semantic_mappededeka.xlsx top5_semantic_mappededeka.xlsx
+Click on visualize or deep analysis and upload provided files e.g top5_semantic_mappededeka.xlsx .\

-For Cleaning  uploaded files should be in format Edeka.xlsx
-Output processed files save in data/interim/processed/edeka_reviews_wide.xlsx

-These files are then processed further by facebook BART model and output For Semantic mapping service these files and which can be used to get final visualization and deep analysis top5_semantic_mappededeka.xlsx top5_semantic_mappededeka.xlsx
-Will be output files
+to analyse and visualize data.\

+Different kind of plots can be generated, data set can be drilled down, city wise , branch wise or brand wise analysis can be done.\
+Hotspot map is also available using google maps for drilling down further .\